autowarefoundation/autoware-documentation/docs/how-to-guides/how-to-integrate-autoware-with-a-diff-drive-vehicle.md

 !!! warning

-    - If `wheel_base` is too large, the vehicle's motion may be restricted.
+    - If the wheel_base value is too small then the vehicle may behave unexpectedly.
+For example, the vehicle may drive beyond the bounds of a calculated path.
-    - Conversely, Autoware Universe is not guaranteed to work properly when the `wheel_base` value is too small.
+    - Conversely, if `wheel_base` is too large, the vehicle's motion may be restricted.

 ## 3. Known issues